Unitarian Universalist Church of Utica announces upcoming service

-The Unitarian Universalist Church of Utica has announced the following service, lead by Reverend Karen Brammer:
+The Unitarian Universalist Church of Utica has scheduled the following service for June 18:

+Body and Soul – 100th Anniversary of Pilgrimage: This week we go to UU in Barneveld for our annual pilgrimage

 Unitarian Universalist Church of Utica

-Note: Editor’s Note: Please contact the church directly for information about the pilgrimage location, and to learn whether or not there will be a gathering at the church in Utica or if all offline attendees will need to travel to Barneveld.
-These details have not been released to the press.